dwhiffing/fury/content/aar/nf/nf9_fp/body.md

 With my aircraft re-readied, I launched another Intruder/Prowler attack on the Varyag group.
-As the planes were lifting-off, an Oscar I SSGN appeared, dangerously close to the destroyer O’Bannon!.
+As the planes were lifting-off, an Oscar I SSGN appeared, dangerously close to the destroyer O’Bannon\!.
 A Seahawk launched in a hurry and removed the threat before it got into torpedo range, but it was a close call.
 The strike managed to sink a Slava cruiser for 75VP, taking me into Triumph territory with a score of +506.